 Gathering of Personally-Identifying Information

 Certain visitors to Simplicity in the South’s website choose to interact with our website in ways that require us to gather personally-identifying information.
-The amount and type of information that Simplicity in the South gathers depends on the nature of the interaction.
+The amount and type of information that Simplicity in the South gathers depend on the nature of the interaction.
 For example, we ask visitors who comment on our blog to provide a username and email address.
 Those who wish to receive Simplicity in the South updates via email, we collect their emails.
 In each case, Simplicity in the South collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with us.
 Simplicity in the South does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

 Simplicity in the South may collect statistics about the behavior of visitors to its websites.
 For instance, we may monitor the most popular pages on the list25.com site or use spam screened by the Akismet service to help identify spam.
 We may display this information publicly or provide it to others.
 However, we do not disclose personally-identifying information other than as described below.